PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 owner extraction with focused runtime equivalence and unchanged serialization inputs.

+## Terminal Concat-bridge composite characterization

+The initially considered final Slice/pre-Concat pair was deferred without source changes.
+Its pre-Concat implementation still lives in the lowerer and combines indexed, quantized, and legacy owners; moving the pair now would require either a circular import or callback injection.
+The pre-ConCat owner must first move behind a pass-module compatibility wrapper in a separate characterized checkpoint.

+The selected non-store unit instead covers six adjacent owners that already have pass-module boundaries: all-output ReLU/Split, ReLU/Split/Conv/Concat, mixed Split/Concat, Concat input adaptation, Concat-unary-Conv, and Shape extract.
+Their fixed argument policy is four layout-aware calls, one layout-and-diagnostics call, and one model-only call.
+All six mappings are unconsumed.

+The focused characterization fixes exact order and arguments, final pre-Concat predecessor, guarded elementwise-fanout successor, and absence of consumers.
+A strict expected failure requires one `run_terminal_concat_bridge_layout_cleanup` owner and one ordered `_terminal_concat_bridge_layout_results` tuple outside the full store.
+No production source changed.

+Sequential validation under core-only `uv` completed with `15 passed, 1 xfailed in 0.86s`; the sole xfail is the intentionally absent composite.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.
+Commit and push characterization first, keep the store at 128/128, and never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: